 Jonathan has been a member of the Mahler Chamber Orchestra since July 2017.
-In 2020, he will also join the WDR Sinfonieorchester Köln as a low horn.
+In 2020, he joined the WDR Sinfonieorchester Köln as a low horn.
 His first orchestral appointment was with the Philharmonisches Staatsorchester Hamburg in 2011.

 Jonathan is regularly invited to perform with many of the worlds' leading orchestras, such as the Berliner Philharmoniker, Royal Concertgebouw Orchestra, Tonhalle Orchester Zürich, City of Birmingham Symphony Orchestra, Gewandhausorchester Leipzig and the Lucerne Festival Orchestra.